AmandaB2023/P3_Hangman/README.md

 *   VS Code - was used to write and edit code for the project.

 ### Imported Libraries
-*   random - was used to randomly select a word for the user to play from the list of words in the words.py file.
+*   [random](https://docs.python.org/3/library/random.html) - was used to randomly select a word for the user to play from the list of words in the words.py file.

-*   os - was used to clear the terminal to make for a better user experience by reducing clutter on the screen.
+*   [os](https://docs.python.org/3/library/os.html) - was used to clear the terminal to make for a better user experience by reducing clutter on the screen.

-*   Colorama - was used to add some color to the project and make it more aesthetically pleasing for the user.
+*   [Colorama](https://pypi.org/project/colorama/) - was used to add some color to the project and make it more aesthetically pleasing for the user.

+*   [Art](https://pypi.org/project/art/) - was used to create ASCII for the starting page of this project.

 ## Bugs

+### Solved Bugs
+ *  I had a bug in my restart game function, whereby it was not giving the correct response to the user's input, in order to solve this I added a while loop so that now the user must select Y to restart the game again and hit enter otherwise any other selection will exit the game.

+*    I also had a bug as I originally had my game logo in an external file but every time the program was run the logo would go out of sync.
+Therefore I opted to import Python Art and use that instead to convert text to ASCII.

+ *  On deployment I had a bug running my Art import however according to logs on Heroku, I understood that I had not set up the Art import correctly in my requirements.txt file.

+ *  I did have another issue calling the user's name so in order to resolve this user_name was defined and added to the functions which required it.

 ## Testing
+Please find the link to testing here: [Testing](TESTING.md)
 ## Deployment

 The project was deployed to Heroku